Latest update: July 5, 2021

-Canada is not currently using COVID-19 vaccine passports, also known as proof of COVID-19 vaccination, to facilitate international travel.
-This means that vaccinated travellers are treated the same as unvaccinated travellers.
+Canada is now using COVID-19 vaccine passports, also known as proof of COVID-19 vaccination, to facilitate international travel.
+Although only in a limited capacity.

 This is your regularly updated guide to the latest details on COVID-19 vaccine passports and travel to Canada.
 In this guide, we’re focused on the use of vaccine passports only in the context of international travel to and from Canada.
 We will not be discussing the use of vaccine passports to access other aspects of daily life (gyms, concerts, restaurants, etc.).
 Be sure to check back often for the latest updates.